 A minimalist study of complex verb formation: Crosslinguistic patterns and variation [full text]

-- MPhil thesis (High Distinction)
+- MPhil dissertation (High Distinction)

 University of Cambridge, 2015

 Structural variation in Chinese compound verbs: A comparative study of Standard Mandarin and Dongying Dialect [full text]